-Organizations create status structures of jobs.
+Organizations have an inherent status structure of jobs as a result of creating a job worth hierarchy as a basis for compensation programs.
 Status differences are measured by both organizations and individuals in terms of pay and pay differences.
 In fact, employees learn to place associates in the status structure of the organization according to how much they are paid.
-Because pay is such a universal measure of status in organizations, it is easy to understand why even small differences in pay assume great significance.
+Because pay is such a universal measure of status in organizations, it is easy to understand why even small differences in pay have great perceived significance.
 Also explained is the symbolic significance of methods of payment and frequency of payment.
-Salary may imply a status different from that of wage, while a yearly salary may imply a higher status than a monthly or weekly salary.
+Salary may imply a status different from that of wage, while a yearly salary may imply a higher status than a monthly or weekly salary, or hourly rate.
 This symbolic significance adds another dimension to the importance of compensation to individuals; as pay acquires more meanings, its importance increases.

 Compensation viewed as a status symbol helps to explain the force of custom and tradition in pay determination.
 The protection of present status and the desire to improve it appear to be universal human values.
 Protection of present status gives force to the custom defined as "what is right."
 Custom and tradition require that change be justified.
 The force of custom is conservative.
 When changes are made, they call forth numerous other changes based on traditional relationships.

 These values operate within an organization as well as in society in general.
-In designing the status structure of jobs and pay, an organization is influenced by what pay the job commanded in the past and what other organizations are paying at present.
+In designing the job worth hierarchy and compensation structure, an organization is influenced by what pay the job commanded in the past and what other organizations are paying at present.
 The force of outside influences varies with the kind of people hired, their attachment to the organization, and the similarity of the organization's jobs to those found elsewhere.
 If the organization can create unique jobs, hire only for beginning jobs, and do its own training for higher level jobs, outside influence is minimized.
-But customary relationships that are just as conservative soon arise inside the organization.
+This practice results in creating customary relationships that are just as conservative soon arise inside the organization.
 Groups within the organization struggling for status and pay bring forces at least as powerful as traditional forces from outside the organization.

 Unions are just as subject to these forces as employing organizations.
 In fact, unions tend to serve as channels through which customary relationships are made or restored.
 Both unions and employing organizations are subject to group pressures.
 Both hesitate to violate customary relationships.